Students and early career IPVS members – this is for you!

 Applicants will have to submit the following application materials:

-- A list of the top 3 publications in HPV research as first, second, last, or corresponding author by the candidate.
-The list should include an explanation of the contributions the candidate made to the study, a description of the scientific contributions and impact of the publication, the impact factor of the journal, and the number of citations of each publication.
+• A list of the top 3 publications in HPV research as first, second, last, or corresponding author by the candidate.
+The list should include an explanation of the contributions the candidate made to the study, a description of the scientific contributions and impact of the publication, and the number of citations of each publication.

 You can download a copy of the full application form from one of the two buttons below (different download option).
-Please send all documents of the final application to the IPVS office (ipvsoffice@kenes.com) before the competition deadline, February 15th 2023.
+The final application with all required documents must be sent to the IPVS office (ipvsoffice@kenes.com) before the final deadline of April 28th 2024.

 OR